 Above all else, everyone needs to be flexible.
-Teachers need to be flexible in terms of student technical difficulties and deadlines, especially for graded assignments.
+Our teachers understand the pressures and anxiety that students are facing and are committed to being flexible in terms of student technical difficulties and deadlines, especially for graded assignments.
 Students need to be flexible in terms of technical difficulties and teacher response times.
-Parents need to be patient with both students and teachers as we figure out how to best move learning forward.
-We appreciate everybody working together and doing the best they can in a unique situation for the good of the students and their learning.
+Parents need to be patient with both students and teachers as we try new methods to provide authentic learning experiences and move learning forward and understand that teachers are experiencing the same uncertainty and disruption in their lives and are doing the best to meet the needs of our students.
+We appreciate everyone working together and doing the best they can in a unique situation for the good of the students and their learning.

 - If you are ill and cannot work on a day, your parents must contact your adviser in the usual manner.
 Any work due will be made up per teacher instructions.

 - Check school email and the New Trier web page in the morning for general communications from the school.

 - If you receive individualized services through special education or other departments, follow the plan determined by the adult with whom you are working.

 - Students should communicate with teachers about daily and long-term assignments via Canvas messaging.
 Teachers generally will be available during their class periods on Blue and Green Days and during their department's office hours on Grey Days, but their teaching environment may limit that at times.
 You may not receive an immediate response to questions presented outside of these times, though teachers will make every effort to respond to questions in a timely manner.

 - Students must complete assignments by the due dates assigned by each teacher in Canvas, but teachers will be flexible as student learning conditions may limit them at times.